rajeshjaipur303903/Building_Highly_Available_PostgreSQL/README.md

 ### 1. POST /generate
 This endpoint dynamically generates Terraform and Ansible configurations with the provided parameters.

-You Can Configure values for Architecture
+You Can Configure values here
 ```
 curl -X POST http://localhost:5000/generate \
 -H "Content-Type: application/json" \